 Delight in the season while shopping local in Old Town Clovis.
 Admire the beautifully decorated town while riding in a horse-drawn carriage.

 Attend the Downtown Fresno Christmas Parade alongside thousands of merry spectators and watch the marching bands, entertainers, and dozens of floats pass by.

 See classic small town communities, like Reedley and Kingsburg, join together in charming celebrations with parades, and downtown Christmas tree lighting ceremonies.

 Perhaps the most notable holiday tradition in Fresno County, is the annual Trek to the Nation’s Christmas Tree hosted by the Sanger District Chamber of Commerce.
 The General Grant Tree in Kings Canyon National Park, was named the Nation’s Christmas Tree in 1926.
-Held the second Sunday of December, a ceremony is held to recognize this natural treasure, with song, prayer, and a wreath placed at the base of the tree.
+A ceremony is held the second Sunday of December to recognize this natural treasure, with song, prayer, and a wreath placed at the base of the tree.